 Conspicuous trees at the Tikal park include gigantic kapok (Ceiba pentandra) the sacred tree of the Maya, tropical cedar (Cedrela odorata), and Honduras mahogany (Swietenia macrophylla).
 Regarding the fauna, agoutis, white-nosed coatis, gray foxes, Geoffroy’s spider monkeys, howler monkeys, harpy eagles, falcons, ocellated turkeys, guans, toucans, green parrots and leafcutter ants can be seen there regularly.
 Jaguars, ocelots, and cougars are also said to roam in the park.

 Those are the animals we spotted:

-This must be the most impressive and huge Maya site you could ever see in Guatemala, but also the most touristic one, so don’t be surprised to not be alone, especially a day like this where the weather was truly amazing.
+This must be the most impressive and huge Maya site you could ever see in Guatemala, but also the most touristic one, so don’t be surprised if you’re entirely alone, especially on a day like this where the weather was truly amazing.

 The architecture concept includes remains of temples, smaller pyramids, stone monuments and royal palaces, and even a jail, to quote a few.

 We spent most of the day there, climbing stairs and appreciating the view and the different stories our guide was telling us.
 By the way, I recommend you to hire a guide if you can.
 It’s so much more helpful to walk around the site knowing what you’re looking at and to try and understand how this city was organized.